-Os grid reference SD 8321 6565.
-About 1 mile to the east of Langcliffe village, near Langcliffe High Mill, in The Yorkshire Dales National Park, stands a huge glacial erratic boulder that is locally called Samson’s Toe.
+Os grid reference SD 83176 66229.
+About 1 mile to the east of Langcliffe village, near Langcliffe High Mill, in the Yorkshire Dales National Park, stands a huge glacial erratic boulder that is locally called Samson’s Toe.
 It is located in an area of limestone ridges and scars known as ‘Whinskill’, which is probably a Scandinavian name.
 Here, in this barren, rocky land, there are a number of large boulders known as “rocking stones”.
 To the north the great bulk of Pen-y-Ghent can be seen as can the flat-topped Ingleborough further to the north-west – when the weather is fine and sunny that is!
-The town of Settle is 2 miles to the south-west.
+The town of Settle is 2 miles to the southwest.

 Cook, David & Kirk, Wendy., Pocket Guide Rocks & Minerals, Larousse, London, 1995.

 Thanks David, I will up-date the Grid Reference for this site, thanks again.